BestTimesToVisit.com Logo

 safety

 Johannesburg has a reputation, but like any city, awareness is key.
 Stick to well-lit, populated areas, especially at night.
-Uber is widely used and reliable; always use the app directly, never hail a cab on the street.
+Uber is widely used and reliable; always use the app directly, never hail one from the street.

 transport

-The Gautrain is a fantastic, rapid transit system connecting the airport and Sandton to the city center.
-It's clean, safe, and efficient – a great way to avoid Joburg traffic.
-Purchase a card at the station for easy travel.
+The Gautrain is a rapid transit system connecting the airport and Sandton to the city center.
+It's efficient, safe, and affordable.
+Purchase a card at the station for easy travel; avoid peak hours if possible as it can get crowded.

 money

 South Africa uses the Rand (ZAR).
-ATMs are widely available, but it's wise to notify your bank of your travel plans to avoid card blocks.
-Credit cards are accepted in most larger establishments, but having some cash on hand for smaller purchases and tipping is always a good idea.
+ATMs are widely available, but notify your bank of your travel dates to avoid card blocks.
+Smaller establishments might not accept cards, so carry some cash, especially for smaller purchases or in townships.

 food